plone/documentation/docs/install/create-project-cookieplone.md

 ```

-#### Start Volto frontend
+#### Start Plone frontend

 Create a second shell session in a new window.
 Change your current working directory to {file}`project-title`.
-Start the Volto frontend with the following command.
+Start the Plone frontend with the following command.

 ```shell
 make frontend-start
 ```

-The Volto frontend server starts up and emits messages to the console, and should end with output similar to the following.
+The Plone frontend server starts up and emits messages to the console, and should end with output similar to the following.

 ```console
 webpack 5.90.1 compiled successfully in 14898 ms